Mike5801/Mike5801/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+___
 ### :smile: About My Self

 :mortar_board: My name is Miguel Tang and I'm an aspiring software engineer.
-I'm currently majoring in Computational Technologies Engineer at Tecnológico de Monterrey Campus Querétaro.
+I'm majoring in Computational Technologies Engineer at Tecnológico de Monterrey Campus Querétaro.

 🔭 Currently I'm taking an Internship in Natgas Querétaro as a software engineer where I've gained experience related to project planning and management, software development, and agile methodologies.

 🌱 One of my passions is learning about new technologies.
-My main interest is focused around software applications and its new tendencies that seek to improve the current frameworks and tools used.
+My main interest is focused around software applications and its new tendencies that seek to improve the frameworks and tools used nowadays.

 ⚡ Fun fact about myself: I enjoy playing the piano, ride the bike and go to the park for walks.
+___
 ### :computer: Technical Skills

 <div>